 In this companion post to our Hipmunk mobile search app road test I connect with Steve Huffman, Hipmunk Co-Founder, to discuss features in the pipeline and opportunities on the horizon.

 Hipmunk is a travel search engine, but there are other alternative mobile search apps and engines that also focus on travel.
 What makes you different?

 At Hipmunk, we are …

-In this companion post to our Biznar mobile search app road test we catch up with Abe Lederman, CEO of Deep Web Technologies to explore his mobile roadmap and aim to open up more to third-parties and app developers.
+In this companion post to our Biznar mobile search app road test we catch up with, CEO of to explore his mobile roadmap and aim to open up more to third-parties and app developers.

 Let’s start with a high-level view of Deep Web Technologies…

 Deep Web Technologies started in 2002.
 We’re about 20 people, …